-Typical urine sampling for the presence of anabolic steroids and other banned substances can be cumbersome.
+Conventional urine sampling for the presence of anabolic steroids and other banned substances can be cumbersome.
 Liquid urine samples of +100ml are typical and must be analyzed immediately or refrigerated to 2-8°C (35-46.4°F) until analysis can be performed.

-Microsampling Urine Specimen for Testing Athletes
+New Approaches to Urine Specimen for Testing Athletes

-Two newer techniques for urine sampling reduce the need for expensive refrigeration and storage.
-These mirror blood testing methods and are used to eliminate the expense and handling difficulties of body fluids.
+Two newer techniques for urine sampling reduce the need for refrigeration and storage of the urine samples.
+The newer methods can be used to eliminate the expense and handling difficulties of body fluids.

 Two proven microsampling methods are available to evaluate urine samples for the presence or performance enhancing drugs.
 These are: